 County FAs exist to govern all aspects of football in England.
-They are responsible for administering club and player registration as well as promoting development amongst those bodies and referees.
-To find out the details of your County FA visit: http://www.thefa.com/about-football-association/who-we-are/county-fas
+They are responsible for administering club and player registration as well as promoting development, they will run local coaching, refereeing, safeguarding and first aid courses and many will have focus groups and specific projects to support development of the female game.

 The Lionesses Supporters Club is the official home of England’s faithful followers.
 Sign up for free to make the most of a host of exclusive benefits – none more so than receiving priority access to home match tickets.

 Premier League Primary Stars uses the appeal of the Premier League and professional football clubs to inspire children to learn, be active and develop important life skills.

 Available to every primary school in England and Wales, it inspires girls and boys aged 5-11 in the classroom, the playground and on the sports field.
 Teaching materials cover subjects from English and Maths to teamwork and PE, with free to download activity ideas, worksheets, lesson plans, fun assemblies and exclusive videos.
 Learning is connected to the real world of sport to enthuse pupils when tackling challenging PSHE topics such as resilience, diversity, self-esteem and fair-play.
 Professional football club staff work with teachers to deliver fun, educational sessions in a range of subjects within local partner schools.